-It's not easy to let go of what you have known and loved about yourself, your life, your success, etc. We all do it, so please don't feel badly.
-The grieving process is real.
+It's not easy to let go of what you have known and about yourself, your life, your success, etc. The grieving process is real.
 You can't rush it; at the same time, you can't stay there.
-It's easier to encourage optimism in others.
-That's what I'm here for.
-To help you move through the disappointment to the potential that lies before you.
+This is what I'm here for.
+To help you move through the disappointment to the potential that lies within you.

 Capacity is not about more-is-better.

 By definition, capacity means that there are limits; too much of something is, in fact, too much.
 Conversely, when your capacity is insufficient you are likely to be hindered.
 Like balance, capacity in human beings is in a continuous state of flux.
 Capacity is fluid.

 My Capacity Assessment (the "Cupacometer") offers a non-judgmental way to discover where you are operating at diminished capacity, or over extending yourself, or cruising right along in the "optimal" zone.
 Together we'll look at the factors that might be limiting you.